thaiminh2022/KitchenChaos2D/README.md

 | Usage in interface | Can be use in interfaces |    Cannot be used in interfaces |

 I originally use signal as it was more conventional for Godot, however CodeMonkey later use EventHandler in an interface, which sinal can't so I switched back to EventHandler. </br>
-**Any ideas to still you Signal without giving up the benefit of interface are welcome.**

 ## ⚠️ License